AlphaChat/pytheme/README.md

 Flask frontend to Atheme's XMLRPC interface.

+## Requirements

+- Python 3.6.5 or higher
+- Flask
+- A suitable httpd

 ## Setup

 1. Copy `config.example.py` to `config.py`, and set the `SECRET_KEY` and `ATHEME_XMLRPC_ENDPOINT` settings appropriately.